sammajayi/sammajayi/README.md

 ## Hi there 👋

-### I am Samuel Ajayi, on a journey to become a world-class engineer
+### I am Samuel Ajayi, on a journey to become a world-class Web3 developer